gsbDBI/torch-choice/README.md

 This flexibility in coefficients and features allows for more than 20 types of additive terms to $U_{uis}$, which enables modelling rich structures.

 Utility Form Examples
-1. Mode Canada
+1. Mode Canada:
 2. MNIST classification:

 We highly recommend users to go through tutorials we prepared to get a better understanding of what the package is offering.
+We present multiple examples, and for each case we specify the utility form.

 ## Installation
 1. Clone the repository to your local machine or server.